-Our previous posts in the ‘Just Turn It Off!’ series (Part I and Part II) explained many commonly overlooked features than can unintentionally weaken your network’s security.
+Our previous post in the ‘Just Turn It Off!’ series (Part II) explained many commonly overlooked features than can unintentionally weaken your network’s security.

 We discussed the risks of an unsecured VNC, rlogin, HTTP TRACE and various other features, that fortunately, have a fairly simple fix.

 In our third and final post of this series, Tripwire’s Vulnerability and Exposure Research Team (VERT) highlights four more unnecessary risks that often appear in even the most secure networks.

 Our researchers give step-by-step instructions on how to immediately address these considerable risks that can be hurting the security of our environment.

 Microsoft’s Remote Desktop Protocol (RDP) is an invaluable tool in both corporate and home networks.
 It’s lightweight enough to work with limited bandwidth, while at the same time robust enough to provide bells and whistles like remote file and device sharing.

 In the corporate world, it shows its worth by providing a graphical interface to Microsoft servers that may be inaccessible or ‘headless.’
 On the home network, especially with Windows Home Server, it provides a low-cost, easy to use and relatively secure means of remote access.
 The relative level of security is what we’ll explore here.

 Over the last year, three critical vulnerabilities have been announced surrounding the remote desktop protocol, including one that is wormable.
 Two of the three (including the wormable CVE-2012-0002) can only be exploited without authentication when the remote desktop service is running in the less secure legacy mode.